okbreathe/jquery_plugins/README.md

  * okTips:: Flexible tooltips and more
  * okTreemap:: a framework for creating a treemap-like UI components
  * okValidate:: A lightweight, customizable form validation plugin that just works
- * okColorPicker:: Simplified Colour Picker (<3kb minified)
+ * okColorPicker:: Simplified Colour Picker
  * okCollapse:: Small plugin for hiding/showing list nodes
+ * okDrag:: Simple, lightweight drag and drop list sorting

 ### Basics

 Simple composable plugins.
 The "basic" series is all about doing more by doing less.
 These plugins offer minimal amount of functionality to maximize their composability and reuse.
-The scripts aren't going to wow anyone, but instead allow building off of them easily.
+This is the wrong place to look if you're looking for a drop-in solution.

  * basicWindow:: Displays content in the specified position (think lightbox).
  * basicCycle:: Cycle through content (think slideshow).
+ * basicPosition:: Easy element positioning.